8 interesting facts you didn't know about daffodils

 4. Daffodil bulbs are used in medicine

-by pharmacists as a source of treatment for Alzheimer’s disease and have even been used for centuries in cancer treatments.
+Pharmacists use daffodils as a source of treatment for Alzheimer’s disease, and they have even been used for centuries in cancer treatments.
+Find more about these medicinal uses from the Alzheimer's Society's guide on dementia medications.

 5. Daffodils are poisonous to cats, dogs and horses.